 Understanding audiences: How research into public perceptions of the sea can support marine conservation

-Rebecca Jefferson of Plymouth University, Emma McKinley of University of Chichester
+Rebecca Jefferson of RSPB Centre for Conservation Science, Emma McKinley of University of Chichester

 Engaging society with the marine environment is of increasing importance to marine conservation challenges.
 The public is often considered to be a single, homogeneous audience; however, research reveals a diversity of values, knowledge and attitudes.
 Understanding these perceptions enables agencies to develop appropriate engagement approaches with greater resonance with target audiences.
 The aim of this symposium is to bring together seven speakers who work in a range of fields around public perceptions research.
 The presenters will highlight their experiences and encourage dialogue around the value of understanding the audience to achieving marine conservation outcomes.
 The symposium is informed by a global review of marine public perceptions research which highlights a need for more focused research efforts, increased connectivity between researchers, and the application of findings into practice.
 This event supports these needs by connecting researchers and practitioners, developing research priorities and identifying opportunities to ensure marine conservation benefits.
 Key questions will be discussed during the focus group to identify further opportunities to support these developments.